 Adolescence by definition includes anxiety.
 Teenagers undergo a shift from dependence on parents to navigating a larger social world.
-This separation and independence causes anxiety and feelings of loneliness.
+This separation and independence cause anxiety and feelings of loneliness.
 In fact, feelings of anxiety and loneliness turn into worries about social conflicts, potential rejection by peers, and fears about academic failure.
-In this way, it becomes a cycle.
+In this way, a cycle launches.
 Teens and anxiety just naturally go together.

 Open and honest communication is essential for stress management.
 Make it known that you notice their feelings and that you are there in a non-judgmental way.
 When they do come to you for help, avoid over-processing the difficulty.
-Often teens want comfort, reassurance and support for their feelings, and not an immediate solution.
+Often teens want comfort, reassurance and support for their feelings, but they don’t want an immediate solution.
 When you stay in the moment and really listen, your child will tell you everything you need to know.